Year in Program: 4

 Research Languages: Vietnamese (Native), Chinese (Reading and Speaking), French (Reading)

 Educational Background: B.A Economics & Chinese Studies, Wabash College, 2013.
 MA History, University at Buffalo, State University of New York, 2015.

-I am an historian in training of Modern East Asia at MSU with particular emphasis on the urban and socioeconomic history of colonial Vietnam.
+I am a Ph.D.
+Candidate in Modern East Asian History at MSU with particular emphasis on the urban and socioeconomic history of colonial Vietnam and Sino-Vietnamese interactions.
 I have long been fascinated by the interlinked dynamics and tension between migration, colonial capitalism, and urbanization.
-My historical approach is also informed by theories and debates in transnationalism, urban and colonial studies, global capitalism, and cosmopolitanism.
+My historical approach is informed by theories and debates in transnationalism, urban and colonial studies, global capitalism, and cosmopolitanism.

 My dissertation, tentatively entitled “Chinese Migration, Colonialism, and the Making of Cosmopolitan Saigon, 1862-1954” investigates the migrations, settlements, and evolution of the Chinese community in southern Vietnam and their roles in Saigon’s emergence as a prominent port city by the late nineteenth century.
 It is a social and economic history of Chinese migrants in southern Vietnam and at once an urban history of the colonial city and the global forces shaping its cosmopolitan characters.